A Linear Kernel for Planar Total Dominating Set: Introduction

 \section{Introduction}

-\paragraph{\textbf{\emph{Motivation}}.} The field of parameterized complexity deals with algorithms for decision problems whose instances consist of a pair $(x,k)$, where~$k$ is a secondary measurement known as the \emph{parameter}.
+The field of parameterized complexity deals with algorithms for decision problems whose instances consist of a pair $(x,k)$, where~$k$ is a secondary measurement known as the \emph{parameter}.
 A fundamental concept in this area is that of \emph{kernelization}.
-A kernelization algorithm, or just \emph{kernel}, for a parameterized problem takes an instance~$(x,k)$ of the problem and, in time polynomial in $|x| + k$, outputs an equivalent instance~$(x',k')$ such that $\max\{|x'|, k'\} \leq g(k)$ for some function~$g$.
+A kernelization algorithm, or just \emph{kernel}{} for a parameterized problem takes an instance~$(x,k)$ of the problem and, in time polynomial in $|x| + k$, outputs an equivalent instance~$(x',k')$, \modifOK{}{called \emph{kernel}}, such that $\max\{|x'|, k'\} \leq g(k)$ for some function~$g$.
 The function~$g$ is called the \emph{size} of the kernel and may be viewed as a measure of the ``compressibility'' of a problem using polynomial-time preprocessing rules.
-A natural problem in this context is to find polynomial or linear kernels for problems that admit such kernelization algorithms.
-For an introduction to parameterized complexity and kernelization see~\cite{DF99,FG06,Nie06}.
-See also~\cite{Bod09survey,LMS12survey} for recent surveys about kernelization.
+In order to ensure an efficient compression, it is natural to look for polynomial or linear kernels, that is, kernels with polynomial or linear size, respectively.
+(In the rest of the article we will not formally distinguish between the two notions of kernel and kernelization.)
+For an introduction to parameterized complexity and kernelization see the main textbooks on this field~\cite{DF13,FG06,Nie06,CyganFKLMPPS15}.